Animal Farm: A Chapter-by-Chapter Summary and Analysis

 Chapter 6: The Windmill

 Napoleon announces a plan to build a windmill, initially proposed by Snowball, claiming it as his own idea.
 The animals work tirelessly, enduring hardship and starvation to complete the project.
 This chapter illustrates the brutal exploitation of the working class animals.
 The windmill, a symbol of progress and improvement, becomes a tool of oppression, requiring immense labor and sacrifice while the pigs reap the rewards.
-The constant revision of history and the suppression of dissenting voices further emphasize the consolidation of power under Napoleon.
+The constant revision of history and the suppression of dissenting voices further point out the consolidation of power under Napoleon.

 Chapter 7: The Killings